okmatija/Puck/PLAN.md

 # General

+[ ] Add friction to the bottom of the paddle
+[ ] Have a speed up as well as a slow down?
+Maybe this would also need a world for things moving toward P1 and toward P2?
+[ ] Warp should be limited, maybe a fixed amount for the whole game, and you get more by exploding your own ball? e.g., to sacrifice something you get something
-[ ] Balls taking damage from moving too fast should have their speed reduced after the damaging collision [ ] Maybe the balls coming from left/right are the ones for P1/P2...
+[ ] Balls should not spin, use SetAngularDamping function to stop that [ ] Balls should take damage when being in a goal so they can't stay there forever [ ] Balls taking damage from moving too fast should have their speed reduced after the damaging collision [ ] Maybe the balls coming from left/right are the ones for P1/P2...
 [ ] Launch balls from left and right in alternating direction, have a shape that directs the ball from one side to the other.
 Maybe have a button that launches a